oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-scenario/pre-requisites/oci-logging.md

 To enable Logging on OKE, perform the following actions:

-- Create a Log Group - This is a logical container for organizing logs, IAM policies can control who has access to a Log Group.
+- Create a Log Group - This is a logical container for organizing logs, Identity and Access Management (IAM) policies can control who has access to a Log Group.
 - Create a Custom Log - The Custom Log will contain all information that is uploaded by the Agent Configuration.
 - Create an Agent Configuration - Defines the Source Log location and relevant Parsers along with the Dynamic Group containing all the Instance to which the configuration should apply.